 The minimum age for driving in Iceland is 17.
-Anyone who has reached that age and is carrying a valid driving license from another country is permitted to drive in Iceland during a limited stay (up to one year).
+Anyone above age 17 and is carrying a valid driving license can drive.
+But for a limited stay (up to one year).

 The Icelandic road system is fairly extensive but easy to navigate.
-Highway Number 1, commonly known as the Ring Road, is the most travelled route circling the country, giving access to all sorts of side trips.
-The Ring Road is open throughout the year, though weather conditions can can close certain sections temporarily during winter and even occasionally in summer.
-Most major highways are paved, but drivers must take note and slow down in time at places where the pavement ends and gravel starts, since a large portion of the Icelandic road system does consist of gravel surfaces, particularly in the highlands.
+Highway Number 1, commonly known as the Ring Road.
+It is the most traveled route circling the country, giving access to all sorts of side trips.
+The Ring Road is open throughout the year.
+Though weather conditions can can close certain sections temporarily during winter and even occasionally in summer.
+Most major highways are paved.
+But drivers must take note and slow down in time at places where the pavement ends and gravel starts.
+Since a large portion of the Icelandic road system does consist of gravel surfaces, particularly in the highlands.
 These surfaces require special care even in 4WDs, but even more so in other vehicles and on motorcycles.
 While most of this section will mention only cars, the points often apply to motorcycles as well.

 While sheep often roam free across paved roads, this is even more the case along unpaved roads, so drivers must be watchful for them and horses, for instance when lambs rush to their mothers on the other side of the road.
 In East and Southeast Iceland, even reindeer may suddenly run across the road.
 Many bridges and some tunnels only have one lane, so that one or more cars will need to stop in time and wait for others to get by.